fosstodon/hub/coc.md

 ## Enforcement of this Code of Conduct

-Moderation of Fosstodon is done collaboratively by a team that includes global representation from POC, as well as LGBTQIA+ and disabled folk.
+Moderation of Fosstodon is done collaboratively by a team that includes global representation from people of color, as well as LGBTQIA+ and disabled folk.
 All decision-making communication, including the audit log, are visible to everyone in the Fosstodon team.
 All team members are committed to the [team covenant](https://hub.fosstodon.org/covenant), and will take a pragmatic and individual approach to each report.

 In egregious circumstances, including but not limited to hate speech, extremist affiliation, or other behavior that is a danger to others, activity outside of Fosstodon may result in the suspension of member accounts.
 This is not a decision that will be made lightly, solely by any individual moderator, or without notable investigation.